Renda02/memory-game/README.md

 ## To do
-- Also added timer which will stop the game when the time is up.
+- Improving the counter timer which will stop the game when the time is up.

 [Live Demo]('https://eye-test-game.netlify.app/')